simple10/pegg/README.md

 development server.

-# Templates

-With React, templates are embedded in the view JavaScript file as either JSX syntax or React dom function calls.
-This is a bit unnatural for MVC developers, but it ends up making life much easier as the project size grows.

 # NPM vs Bower

 Use Bower for any dependencies that are only used in the browser.
 Use npm for everything else.

-React is installed via npm so it can render in node to speed up the first page render or for SEO.

 # Production